 Rent-seeking isn’t only a billionaire activity.
 A significant chunk of UK wealth extraction is done by ordinary homeowners who bought property before prices exploded.
 The boomer who bought a London house in 1985 for £60,000 and now sits on £800,000 of untaxed gains is a rentier too.
 Collectively, UK homeowners hold far more wealth than UK billionaires.
 NIMBYism, blocking new housing development to protect property values, is democratic rent-seeking by millions of voters.
 The problem isn’t simply “the very rich versus everyone else.”
 It’s also a generational and asset-class divide within the middle class, where people who feel squeezed are themselves benefiting from dynamics that squeeze those below them.

-This is politically inconvenient for any simple narrative.
-But it’s probably closer to the truth.
+Politically inconvenient for any simple narrative.
+Probably closer to the truth.

 Who benefits from the current rules?

-The most useful question isn’t “who is doing this to us?”, that personalises what is systemic.
-The better question is: who benefits from the current rules, and who has the power to change them but chooses not to?
+Ask who benefits from the current rules, and who has the power to change them but chooses not to.
+“Who is doing this to us?” personalises what is systemic.

-That question includes billionaires, but it doesn’t stop there.
+Billionaires are part of the answer, but it does not stop there.
 It includes a media landscape that sets the agenda.
 A political class formed in the same narrow institutions.
 Homeowners who vote to protect their asset values.
 A financial sector whose interests are treated as synonymous with the national interest.
-And an electorate that is offered a choice between parties, neither of which will say plainly what the country actually is and what it actually needs.
+And an electorate that is offered a choice between parties, neither of which will say plainly what the country actually is and what it actually depends on.